oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ![vector-store-populated](images/vector-store-populated.png)

-This means that 224 vectors representations of the information from the input document have been created and stored.
+This means that 224 vectors representations of the information from the input document have been chunked, created relative vector embeddings and stored.

 #### 2.5.2 Inspect the Vector DB

-As an example, you can query the vector store by connecting to your Oracle Database 23ai using the SQL Developer plugin we mentioned earlier:
+As an example, you can query the vector store by connecting to your Oracle Database 23ai instance using the SQL Developer plugin we mentioned earlier:

 ![query-vector-db](images/query-vector-db.png)

-Then, you can retrieve the rows from the newly created table with this command:
+If you haven't install it, you can run a query with **sqlplus** or any other Oracle DB client, to retrieve the rows from the newly created table with this command:

 ```sql
 select * from VECTOR.TEST1_MXBAI_EMBED_LARGE_512_103_COSINE_HNSW;